 Medical Editor: John P. Cunha, DO, FACOEP

 Evzio (naloxone hydrochloride injection) is an opioid antagonist used for the emergency treatment of known or suspected opioid overdose, as manifested by respiratory and/or central nervous system depression.
-Common side effects include low or high blood pressure, abnormal heart rhythm, shortness of breath, fluid in the lungs, and cardiac arrest.
+Common side effects of Evzio include low or high blood pressure, abnormal heart rhythm, shortness of breath, fluid in the lungs, and cardiac arrest.
+Sudden opioid withdrawal symptoms are also a side effect of Evzio, and include:

 Evzio comes in a pre-filled auto-injector.
 Each Evzio delivers 0.4 mg naloxone hydrochloride injection (0.4 mL).
 Evzio may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Tell your doctor if you are pregnant or plan to become pregnant before using Evzio.
 It may cause withdrawal symptoms in a newborn.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.
 Withdrawal symptoms may occur if you suddenly stop taking this medication.